 Employ AI to enhance relevance

-AI-powered search promises to improve relevance by automatic synonym detection, ranking algorithms that learn from feedback, and geolocation information.
-AI can help drive search relevance and meet users’ expectations.
-It can do this by enabling what was impossible before.
-Genuine optimization of relevant results on an individual level, at scale.
+AI-powered search improves relevance by automatic synonym detection, ranking algorithms that learn from feedback, and geolocation information.
+AI can help drive search relevance and meet users’ expectations by enabling what was impossible before: genuine optimization of relevant results on an individual level, at scale.

 After all, most visitors expect a site’s search to be as good as Google’s – is yours?